On the symplectic structure over a moduli space of orbifold projective structures: Introduction

-Our aim here is to address the question whether the above set-up generalizes to orbifolds, meaning for surfaces with weighted marked points, and whether similar results hold for orbifolds.
-We answer these affirmatively.
+An orbifold surface is a surfaces with weighted marked points.
+Our aim here is to address the question whether the above set-up generalizes to orbifolds, and whether similar results hold for orbifolds.
+We answer these questions affirmatively.
 More concretely, we begin by recalling the definition of an orbifold surface $S$, and explaining what a projective structure on an orbifold means.
 This leads us to the definitions of Teichm\"uller space $\mathcal T(S)$ and the space of projective structures $\mathcal P(S)$ for $S$.
 As in the surface case, there is a natural holomorphic projection

 that sends a projective structure to its underlying complex structure.
 There is a natural holomorphic symplectic structure on ${\mathcal P}(S)$, which we will denote by $\Omega^S_{\mathcal P}$.